priyankapothala/LidarFilters/README.md

 ### Description

 - RangeFilter constructor checks if the range_min and range_max parameters are valid and creates an object.
-If the values are not valid it raises a *ValueError*
+If the values are not valid, it raises a *ValueError*
 - The **update** method in RangeFilter takes a list of measurements as input and checks if all measurements are within the valid range
 - It replaces all the values that are below range_min with range_min value and those above the range_max with range_max value